 - Click “Pay Now” and generate a receipt

-- Make payment of ₦2,000 on the same page (or go to the bank) and print payment confirmation
+- Make a payment of ₦2,000 on the same page (or go to the bank with the RRR code provided) and print the payment confirmation

 - Go to the Port Health office with the printed documents and a copy of your passport biodata page